-Welcome to the Hotel Le St-James
+Welcome to the Hôtel Le St-James

 We are pleased to welcome you to your home away from home.
-From planning city tours to culinary adventures, we are here to ensure you a most memorable experience.
-Your wish is our command so please feel free to call our Clefs d’ concierge team to personally cater to any of your wishes.
+From planning city tours to culinary adventures we are here to ensure you a most memorable experience.
+Your wish is our command so please feel free to call on our Clefs d’Or concierge team to personally cater to any of your wishes.

-Enjoy your stay!
+Enjoy your stay.

 Happening in Montréal this month:

 June 26 to July 05, 2015 – Various Locations